✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Managing editors

 Daily editorial review queue with status, due date, and word count visible.
-Reassign articles inline and push deadlines without opening posts.
+Reassign articles inline and push deadlines without opening posts during standup.

 Writers